 - Do not hang oil paintings and watercolour paintings in close proximity.
 It will become inharmonious unless they are similar in colour tones.

 - Hanging artwork with vibrant colours next to black and white sketches is inappropriate.
-They must not be placed close together on the same wall to avoid a situation that's odd and inconsistent.
+They must not be placed close together on the same wall to avoid a situation that's odd and inconsistent with picture hanging styles.